-- 1. Remove/disengage any security devices that prohibit opening the computer. - Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
+- 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
+Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
 Turn off the computer properly through the operating system, then turn off any external devices. - 4.
 Disconnect the power cord from the power outlet and disconnect any external devices. - △ CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
-Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board. - 5.
+Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board.
+If you see an LED light on the system board, voltage is still present. - 5.
 If the computer is on a stand, remove the computer from the stand. - 6.
 Remove the access panel. - 7.
-Locate the memory module sockets on the system board. - ▲ WARNING!
+Rotate up the external drive bay housing and the power supply to access the memory module sockets on the system board. - ▲ WARNING!
 To reduce risk of personal injury from hot surfaces, allow the internal system components to cool before touching.